PaulDMooney/angular-config-blog/blog.md

 ### On Demand, maybe leveraging a behaviour subject

 This is like the title says, call it only when you need.
 This is ideal when you require configuration values for some of the views or components you're developing.
+You can call the config API from one of the [lifecycle hooks](https://angular.io/guide/lifecycle-hooks) of your components.

-Perhaps use something like a [Replay Subject](https://rxjs-dev.firebaseapp.com/api/index/class/ReplaySubject) to prevent multiple or competing calls going to the backend and to cache your config values.
+Perhaps use something like a [Replay Subject](https://rxjs-dev.firebaseapp.com/api/index/class/ReplaySubject) to prevent multiple or competing calls going to the config API at once and to cache your config values.

 ### From the Angular APP_INITIALIZER hook

 An APP_INITIALIZER function gets called during Angular's startup.
 This is likely the place you want to execute your config retrieval if some of those configurations are central to the app.
-Like say, if they relate to how you might configure a global aspect of the app such as internationalization or if you prefer the app to fail fast when there is an invalid configuration instead of finding out later when the config is finally used.
+Like say, if they relate to how you might configure a global aspect of the app such as internationalization, possibly affect some change in routing, or if you prefer the app to fail fast when there is an invalid configuration instead of finding out later when the config value is finally used.

 You can read more about the [APP_INITIALIZER](https://www.tektutorialshub.com/angular/angular-how-to-use-app-initializer/).

+Again, it's probably good to wrap the config API call in a Replay Subject just so that it's results can be cached for later.

 ### Before Angular Starts
--- In the main.ts file

 This is the earliest time to retrieve configuration: before anything Angular begins to bootstrap.
 This is good for situations where you need these values even early than APP_INITIALIZER allows.
 Examples might be if you need them to configure a custom [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor) or if you have a special [Error Handler](https://angular.io/api/core/ErrorHandler) that needs an API key to a logging service.

 The place to make this call is in the `main.ts` file.
 On return, store the results in local storage so that they can be retrieved when needed.
 Note that angular service such as HttpClient won't be available so the browser basics like `fetch` or `XMLHttpRequest` will have to do.